tensil/Broadway/README.markdown

 workerFile <string>
 path to Decoder.js.
 Only neccessary when using worker. defaults to "Decoder.js"

-webgl true / "auto" / false
-use webgl. defaults to "auto"

 size { width: <num>, height: <num> }
 initial size of the canvas. canvas will resize after video starts streaming.